-1. Any hazardouds material with Tenants requiring multiple operational permits classifications in the same building shall be charged only one permit fee per calendar year once.

-2. No fees shall be charged for candles in a place of assembly or parade floats.

-3. Fees shall be waived for:
+- 1. Tenants requiring multiple operational permits in the same building shall be charged only one permit fee per calendar year. - 2.
+No fees shall be charged for candles in a place of assembly or parade floats. - 3.
+Fees shall be waived for: